ehsanmohajer/StudentWeblogPage/README.md

 # Full-Stack Weblog Application for Students

+## View the Deployed Version on Vercel
+- You can view the live version of this project hosted on Vercel by visiting: https://student-weblog-page.vercel.app/
+- Feel free to explore and share feedback!

 This project is a full-featured blog application designed for Full-Stack students at JAMK University.
 It provides a platform for students to create, share, and engage with blog posts in an interactive environment.
 For example, a student like Juoni might post about a thesis session, and others can respond with comments or likes.

 ## Key Features